duckdb/duckdb-web/_posts/2024-03-22-dependency-management.md

 LOAD json;
 ```

-For most extensions, DuckDB even has an auto-install and auto-load feature which will detect the required extensions for
+For most core extensions maintained by the DuckDB team, there is even an auto-install and auto-load feature which will detect the required extensions for
 a SQL statement and automatically install and load them.
 For a detailed description on which extensions are available
 and how to use them, check out the [docs](https://duckdb.org/docs/extensions/overview.html).